OpenDriveLab/Birds-eye-view-Perception/README.md

 ### Config with Performance

 We provide the improvement of each trick compared with the baseline on the Waymo validation set.
 All the models are trained with 1/5 training data of Waymo v1.3 which is represented as Waymo mini here.
+It's worthy noting that the results were run on data with *png* format.
+We are revalidating these results on the data with *jpg* format.
+So, the actual performance may be different.

 ✓: DONE, ☐: TODO.